-CG Spectrum’s Realtime 3D & Virtual Production Diploma covers everything an aspiring environment artist needs to know to create their own worlds.
+CG Spectrum’s Realtime 3D & Virtual Production Course covers everything an aspiring environment artist needs to know to create their own worlds.
 From the fundamentals of lighting, composition, and color; to blocking out, fleshing out a scene, setting up cameras, rendering out a portfolio-worthy cinematic shot.

 What is the scope of world building?

 We asked CG Spectrum mentor and World Building Director Carl Shedd about the scope of world building within a project.
 "World building can be as simple as subtle environmental storytelling, for example, a messy desk in an otherwise sterile bedroom, children's artwork on a refrigerator in a kitchen with a work coat draped over a dining chair, and a briefcase on the table.

 World building can be as significant as defining global traits for your fictional universe, elements of huge consequence!

 How do people in this world travel?
 Where do they work?
 What do they do for extracurricular activities?
 Where do they take their kids to school?
 What's the population density and how does that affect how our inhabitants live?
 What is the class structure of the world and how is that reflected in living arrangements and quality of life?
 What are the big brands on billboards?
 Who is famous?
 Is the world powered by fossil fuels or nuclear fission?
 Is electricity delivered underground, or above ground on poles and sloppy, dangerous bundles of ill-managed wires?

 Image: Carl Shedd